wso2/docs-choreo-dev/en/docs/develop-components/work-with-the-micro-integrator-runtime-in-choreo.md

 In addition to `jar` libraries, you may also need to incorporate OSGi bundle JARs into your project.
 To do this, create another directory called `dropins` at the root of your project.
 Similarly, if the project root and GitHub repository root differ, place the `dropins` directory in the project root.
 Within the `dropins` directory, add the OSGi bundle JAR files.
-These bundles will be picked up by the OSGi runtime during deployment, enabling you to utilize their functionality within your Micro Integrator project.
+The OSGI runtime will pick up these bundles during deployment, enabling you to utilize their functionality within your Micro Integrator project.

 ![Libs directory](../assets/img/develop-components/micro-integrator/libs_dir.png)

-## Importing custom certificates to Micro Integrator
+## Importing custom certificates to MI

-The feature allows Choreo MI users to import certificates to the MI `client-truststore.jks` file.
-This is useful when users need to connect to servers or services that use SSL/TLS encryption and have self-signed or certificates issued by private CAs that are not trusted by default.
-By importing the certificate to the MI client-truststore.jks file, MI clients can establish a secure connection with the server or service without encountering SSL/TLS errors or warnings.
+The feature enables Choreo MI users to import certificates into the MI `client-truststore.jks` file.
+This functionality proves valuable when users need to establish connections with servers or services utilizing SSL/TLS encryption and possessing self-signed certificates or certificates issued by private certificate authorities (CAs) that are not automatically trusted.
+Importing the certificate to the MI `client-truststore.jks` file enables MI clients to establish secure connections with the server or service seamlessly, eliminating SSL/TLS errors or warnings.

-Before importing the certificate, you need to obtain the certificate file.
-This file can be in the PEM or DER format.
-You can obtain the certificate file from the server or service provider or by exporting it from a web browser.
+Before importing the certificate, it is necessary to obtain the certificate file, which can be in PEM or DER format.
+You can get the certificate from the server or service provider or export it from a web browser.
 Certificates should be added to the `/wso2mi/certs/` folder.
-Therefore, users must ensure that the mount path for the certificate file follows this path
+Users need to verify that the mount path for the certificate file aligns with this specific path.

-1. Go to the Component page and click on the **Deploy** page for the component you want to add the certificate to.
+1. In the Choreo console, select the component you wish to add a certificate to.
+2. From the left navigation click **Deploy**.
-2. Click on the **Configs and Secrets** tab.
+3. Click on the **Configs and Secrets** tab.
-3. Click **Create**.
+4. Click **Create**.
-4. Select **ConfigMap** as the **Config Type** and **File Mount** as the **Mount Type**.
+5. Select **ConfigMap** as the **Config Type** and **File Mount** as the **Mount Type**.
-5. Click **Next**.
+6. Click **Next**.
-6. Specify the following values as mount configurations:
+7. Specify the following values as mount configurations:

     | **Field**       | **Value**                                              |
     |-----------------|--------------------------------------------------------|
     | **Config Name** | An appropriate name for the certificate.             |
     | **Mount path**  | `/wso2mi/certs/<filename>`.
 For example, `/wso2mi/certs/certificate.crt` |

-7. Click **Upload File** and attach the certificate.
+8. Click **Upload File** and attach the certificate.
-8. Click **Create**.
+9. Click **Create**.

 ## Working with sensitive data using MI Secure Vault